-Everyone, meet 23-year-old Nathan Patterson.
-He hasn’t played much of America’s Pastime since his glory days in high school, but he just signed a Major League Baseball contract with the Oakland Athletics.
+Everyone, meet Nathan Patterson.
+He hadn’t played much of America’s Pastime since his glory days of high school baseball in Kansas, but the 23-year-old right-hander signed a Major League Baseball contract with the Oakland Athletics last year.

 Wait, what?
 How?
 This doesn’t seem possible.
 Well, when you go to a MLB game and you hit 96 MPH on the stadium radar gun, these things happen.

-It all happened at a Colorado Rockies game when Patterson took on the speed pitch challenge and threw fastballs better than most of the players at Coors Field that day.
+It all happened at a Colorado Rockies game in July 2019 when Patterson took on the speed pitch challenge and threw fastballs better than most of the players at Coors Field that day.
 His brother, Christian, filmed it all, posted it to social media, and the rest is history.

-About two weeks later, here we are.
-Patterson signed a contract with the A’s while in Mesa, Arizona.
-According to MLB.com, this whole thing started at a Nashville Sounds baseball game last August, when he clocked a 96 MPH fastball in the radar booth, and began training.
+About two weeks later, Patterson signed a contract with the A’s while in Mesa, Arizona.
+According to MLB.com, this whole thing started at a Nashville Sounds baseball game the year before, when he clocked a 96 MPH fastball in the radar booth, and began training.

-He even talked to the A’s prior to spring training earlier this year, but the viral video really set it in motion.
+He even talked to the A’s prior to spring training earlier last year, but the viral video really set it in motion.
+He wrote a message on his Instagram account, which has since been made private.

 “Words cannot describe this feeling and I cannot thank everyone enough who has been part of this journey so far!
 My family has given me nothing but constant love and support throughout the last 9 months as I pursue a dream of mine that I’ve had since I was a little kid.
 It’s been a roller coaster to get here with many challenges and overcoming adversity,